Drifter-Supremo/gorlea-todo-list/memory-bank/activeContext.md

 ## Active Decisions & Considerations

-- For the prototype phase, we're using hardcoded Firebase configuration in the source code to ensure functionality.
-This will need to be changed to environment variables before production deployment.
+- Implemented a secure approach for Firebase configuration using environment variables with fallbacks to default values, allowing the app to work in development without exposing secrets in the repository.
 - Continue monitoring task completion functionality to ensure metadata is properly preserved in both UI state and Firestore.
 - Maintain documentation consistency with project style, focusing on detailed updates for testing phases to support future development.
 - Consider implementing additional error handling for edge cases in the AI task creation flow.